ESA-eodashboards/eodashboard-narratives/science-hub-team-1-story.md

 * **ATLID (Atmospheric Lidar)** uses laser pulses to detect aerosols and thin cloud layers by measuring how light scatters back from particles, providing high-resolution profiles that improve on previous lidar missions like CALIPSO.
 * **CPR (Cloud Profiling Radar)** can "see" across the clouds with radar signals to measure their vertical structure and water content, adding the capability to  capture cloud motion and the speed of precipitation.
 This imporves the previous mission called CloudSat .
-* **MSI (Multi-Spectral Imager)** delivers multi-wavelength images in 7 different bands that reveal cloud structure and aerosol distribution over large areas, complementing MODIS with higher spatial resolution.
+* **MSI (Multi-Spectral Imager)** delivers multi-wavelength images in 7 different bands that reveal cloud structure and aerosol distribution over large areas, complementing [MODIS](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/modis/) with higher spatial resolution.
+The product resolution of MODIS is 250m/500/1km, while the MSI is 500m.
 * **BBR (Broadband Radiometer)** measures solar and thermal radiation reflected and emitted by Earth, enabling direct estimates of top-of-atmosphere radiative effects and energy balance.

 <div style="text-align: center;"> <img src="https://github.com/eurodatacube/eodash-assets/blob/main/stories/ScienceHub-Challenge-September-2025/Team-1/team1-earthcare-sensors-image.png?raw=true" width="800"/> <p><b>Figure 6.</b> EarthCare Satellite (source: ESA).</p> </div>